Creating new items

 4. Looking at the item in the front end

-Are you curious what the new product looks like in your plentyShop or on Amazon?
+Are you curious what the new product will look like in your plentyShop or on Amazon?
 See a preview of the item and find out where you need to add further product data or adjust the settings.

 Viewing a preview of the item: